praveer09/praveer09.github.io/_posts/2018-03-06-offline-installation-of-python-packages-and-ruby-gems.md

 its dependencies are available and do not need to be searched online.

 # Python package offline installation

+## Step 1 (build the wheel archive)

 The first step is to build the wheel archive for the required package and its dependencies.
-The `--wheel-dir` option is used to specify the folder where wheel archives will be stored.

 ```
 $ mkdir /tmp/wheel-ansible
 $ pip wheel --wheel-dir=/tmp/ansible-wheel 'ansible==2.4.1.0'
 ```

+The `--wheel-dir` option is used to specify the folder where wheel archives will be stored.

+## Step 2 (use the archive to perform offline installation)

 Now this `wheel-ansible` folder can be used to perform an offline installation.
 The folder can be made available to the machine where you plan to perform an installation.
-The `--no-index` option is used to instruct the `pip install` command to look for artifact at the `--find-links` URL instead of the package index hosted online.

 ```
 $ pip install --no-index --find-links=/tmp/wheel-ansible ansible
 ```

+The `--no-index` option is used to instruct the `pip install` command to look for artifact at the `--find-links` URL instead of the package index hosted online.

 # Ruby gem offline installation

-Again the first step is to create the archive for the gem.
-The `--install-dir` option is used to specify the directory where the gems will be installed.
-The `cache` directory within the install directory has the gem installed.
-For the below case the gem `redis-3.3.5.gem` can be found inside the `gem-redis-3.5.5/cache/` folder.
+## Step 1 (build the gem archive)

 ```
 $ mkdir gem-redis-3.3.5
 $ gem install redis --version 3.3.5 --install-dir gem-redis-3.3.5
 ```

+The `--install-dir` option is used to specify the directory where the gems will be installed.
+The `cache` directory within the install directory has the gem installed.
+For the below case the gem `redis-3.3.5.gem` can be found inside the `gem-redis-3.5.5/cache/` folder.

+## Step 2 (use the archive to perform offline installation)

 Now this folder `gem-redis-3.3.5/cache` can be made available to the machine where you plan to perform an installation.
-The `--local` option is used to tell the `gem install` to restrict to local domain and not go out to the gem hosting site.

 ```
 $ cd gem-redis-3.3.5/cache/
 $ gem install --local redis-3.3.5.gem
 ```

+The `--local` option is used to tell the `gem install` to restrict to local domain and not go out to the gem hosting site.

 # Summary
 Offline installation of Python packages and Ruby gems can be a useful tool when the hosting service access